What is an awning?

 Nowadays, our design approach is leather-free first.
 All our new models since 2018 are being designed to be vegan first, if not exclusively.

-We are in the process of using hemp for all our straps, which has a minimal environmental footprint.
+Since the beginning of 2021 we have started using hemp for most of our straps, which has a minimal environmental footprint.
 We have experimented with some new leather substitutes, made from pineapple, mushrooms, or other plants.
 They are promising but not there yet.
 Things change all the time though, we’re getting there.